EVERYTHING YOU NEED TO KNOW ABOUT THE 3 STAGES OF LABOR

 If this is your first pregnancy then labor is likely to take a bit longer.
 Your second labor will probably be much quicker.

-Many women have given birth before you and have even gone back and done it a second and even a third time so it can’t be all that bad.
+Remember that many women have given birth before you and have even gone back and done it a second and even a third time so it can’t be all that bad.

 Once your baby comes out you won’t remember the pain in the same way you did when it was actually happening.